Do you provide free legal services?

 Okay, so what is this going to cost?

-We use your household size (the number of people that live in your household, including you) and your annual household income (the total amount of money the people in your household earn) to determine whether or not we can help you in the first place.
-When you come in to meet with us the first time, you will be asked to bring your most recent tax return and your two most recent paycheck stubs (or other proof of income) so we can verify that you are eligible for our help.
-The chart below will show you whether or not you are eligible, and how much we would charge you per hour if your case is the kind we have to handle on an hourly billing basis.
+We use your household size (the number of people that make up your household, including you) and your annual household income (the total amount of money the people in your household earn in a year) to determine whether or not we can help you in the first place.
+The chart below should help give you a rough idea of what to expect.

 The top row of the chart tells you what percentage of the federal poverty level your household income falls into.
 The column on the far left of the chart is your household size.
 Finally, the bottom row of the chart is the amount we will charge you per hour (if your case is the kind we handle on an hourly basis).
 For example, if you had a household with 4 people in it, and your annual household income was $35,000, we would charge you $85 per hour.

-If you decide to hire us for an hourly matter, you will have to put down the first ten hours worth of money upfront.
+If you decide to hire us, you will usually have to put down the first ten hours worth of money upfront.
 So, going with the example above, that person with the 4-person household and annual income of $35,000 would need to put down $850 to hire us.
-We bill against the money you put down as we do work for you (when the money runs out, you will have to chip in some more money if there is still more work to do).
+We will hold that money "in trust" for you, and will bill against the money as we do work for you.
+Over time, if there is still work to be done, you will be asked to replenish your trust account so there is still money there to bill against.

 There are some legal services we charge a flat fee for instead of billing you by the hour.
 As long as your household size and annual household income puts you anywhere on the chart (above), you will qualify to pay our flat fee amount for those services.